Heikki2020/fbx-2-blender-bridge/README.md

-# double-click-to-open-fbx-in-blender
+# Double-click an FBX file to open it in Blender.

-Double-click an FBX file to open it in Blender.
+&copy; Henry & Lukas 2025-2026